intel/pmem-csi/README.md

 Use `make stop` to stop the virtual machines.
 The cluster state remains preserved and will be restored after next `make start`.

+The DeviceMode (lvm or direct) used in testing is selected using variable TEST_DEVICEMODE in [test-config.sh](test/test-config.sh).

 ### Running commands on test cluster nodes over ssh

 `make start` generates ssh-wrappers `_work/ssh-clear-kvm.N` for each